modern-influence-of-ancient-warriors

 The War Chariot

 The Celtic war chariot, described in detail by Julius Caesar during his campaigns in Britain, was a fearsome weapon of mobility.
 Lightweight and fast, these two-horse chariots carried a driver and a warrior into battle.
-The warrior would hurl javelins from the moving platform, then dismount to fight on foot while the driver maneuvered to either extract him or trample enemy soldiers.
+The warrior hurled javelins from the moving platform, then dismounted to fight on foot while the driver maneuvered to extract him or trample enemy soldiers.
+The British Celts particularly excelled at chariot warfare, using tactics that confused and demoralized Roman troops unfamiliar with fighting such mobile opponents.

-Chariots were particularly effective on open terrain, where their speed could be used to outflank enemy formations or to harass the flanks of advancing infantry.
+Chariots were especially effective on open terrain, where their speed could outflank enemy formations or harass the flanks of advancing infantry.
 The psychological impact of thundering chariots, with their spoked wheels and clattering frames, was considerable.
 However, chariots were less effective in rough or wooded terrain, and they required skilled drivers to operate effectively in the chaos of battle.
+By the late Iron Age, chariot warfare was declining in continental Europe, but it persisted in Britain until the Roman conquest.

 Celtic Cavalry

 Celtic horsemen were highly prized as mercenaries throughout the ancient world.
 They fought with light spears and swords, relying on speed and maneuverability rather than heavy armor.
 Celtic cavalry used a tactic known as the "circle charge"—riding in a rotating formation to confuse and disorient the enemy before striking.
-After the Roman conquest of Gaul, many Celtic horsemen were incorporated into the Roman auxiliary cavalry, where their skills continued to be valued.
+After the Roman conquest of Gaul, many Celtic horsemen were incorporated into the Roman auxiliary cavalry, where their skills continued to earn respect and high wages.

 Famous Battles and Campaigns